RaphaelJ/covid-tracer/README.md

 ### Details

-When the app is started for the first time, a [256 bits identifier is generated](CovidTracer/Models/Keys/TracerKey.cs#L54) using a cryptographic random number generator:
+When the app is started for the first time, a [256 bits key is generated](CovidTracer/Models/Keys/TracerKey.cs#L54) using a cryptographic random number generator:

     TracerKey = RNG()

-This identifier will not be shared with other app users but will be used to derivate daily and hourly identifiers.
+This key will not be shared with other app users but will be used to derivate daily and hourly keys.

-Every (UTC) day, [a new 256 bits identifier is derived](CovidTracer/Models/Keys/TracerKey.cs#L80) using a *SHA-256 HMAC* function, together with the current date as an ISO 8601 string:
+Every (UTC) day, [a new 256 bits key is derived](CovidTracer/Models/Keys/TracerKey.cs#L80) from the `TracerKey` using a *SHA-256 HMAC* function, together with the current date (as an ISO 8601 string):

     DailyKey = HMAC-SHA256(TracerKey, CurrentDate('YYYY-MM-DD'))